 Signing the wall upon graduation - a Leiden tradition ("Zweetkamertje")

 Now I am happy to share my love of reading and writing on an academic level as a career.
 There’s a reason why English classes are required; the ability to think critically and articulate one’s thoughts into spoken or written words can contribute to a person’s success.
 A badly composed cover letter can cost you a job.
 A clever conversation or an email without spelling errors to a boss can make you stand apart.

-Outside of work, I am married with a two year-old daughter who keeps me on my toes!
+Outside of work, I am married with two daughters.
 I enjoy museums, art, architecture, local history, cooking, food, and movies (though lately pretty much all I watch is Disney).
 I listen to all kinds of music and go to concerts when I can.
 Of course, reading and writing are at the top of my list.
 I’d also like to learn about your interests, so please feel free to start a conversation!

 First-Year Composition I (ENG 101)

 First-Year Composition II (ENG 102)

 Cert. of Professional Development in Museum Studies, Northwestern University School of Continuing Studies

 M.A. in English Literature, Leiden University